America’s Forgotten War & Confronting China Today

 Who Should Apply?
 Advanced undergraduates, recent graduates, and young professionals are all eligible to apply.
 Fellows may apply for, and participate in, multiple seminars.

-Dates & Times: Seminars meet in-person over Summer 2023.
+Dates & Times: Each Security Studies course meets in-person in Washington, DC for one week.
 See the individual course pages for full details.

-Commitment: Seminars meet for morning seminars, with afternoon guest speakers and some evening activities.
+Commitment: In-person courses meet for morning seminars, with afternoon guest speakers and some evening activities.
 Fellows are expected to attend all sessions and activities.

 Describe, in 1,000 words, or less the political questions you find most interesting, your future ambitions, and how these relate to your preferred program(s).